 The next step is to start identifying keywords related to your potential topic ideas.
 Try to break down your topic or research question into 2-4 overall main ideas; these main ideas become simple keywords which “point the way” to research in that area.
 Similar to the Topic Ideas Journal, keep a keyword list when you are researching a topic.

 Mind maps, also called concept maps, are diagrams that demonstrate relationships between concepts, ideas or other pieces of information.
 Mind maps can be particularly helpful during the brainstorming process as they may lead to you important related topics and help you to expand your search.
+An internet search for mind map software will reveal websites and software products for mind mapping.

 The Credo Reference database provides a Mind Map tool that displays the connections between Credo Reference search results in a visual, interactive and easy-to-use format.

-Type your search term
+Type your search term.

 The map displays your search term at the center of the map and related in the surrounding ring.
 The surrounding concepts represent concepts that show up most frequently with the central concept, in Credo's content as a whole.
 The bigger the font size, the more frequently the concepts occur together.
 The panel on the right shows Credo reference articles related to the central concept.